📣

 3. Configure pd-ctl and tikv-ctl to connect to the cluster.

 Certificates can be issued in multiple methods.
-This document describes two methods.
-You can choose either of them to issue certificates for the TiDB cluster:
+This document describes how to use the cert-manager system to issue certificates for the TiDB cluster.

 If you need to renew the existing TLS certificate, refer to Renew and Replace the TLS Certificate.